gsi-upm/sitc/CONTRIBUTING.md

 2. If you are adding code, ensure the changed notebooks can be run in a fresh environment.
 Include instructions to download any additional dependencies.
 3. Ensure any spurious changes are removed, such as compilation files (`pyc`) or metadata changes in a notebook.
+4. Submit your pull request on GitHub.
-4. A member of the GSI-UPM group will review your request.
-The reviewer may choose to accept the request, ask for further changes, or reject the request.
+5. A member of the GSI-UPM group will review your request.
+6. The reviewer may ask for further changes before merging the contribution.
+Please, follow the reviewer's instructions before resubmitting.

 ## Code of Conduct